 Once the design is finished, the designer must create a version in solid black and print it on a transparent film.
 This is to block off the light.
 More about this in step 4.

-STEP 2: Cover the screen with emulsion
+STEP 2: Cover the screen with emulsion.

 Usually, the photosensitive emulsion comes with instructions on how to mix the liquid.
 Once this is done, the screen must be coated with it.
 This is a simple process but it must be done carefully because if the liquid is not evenly distributed then the end design won’t be as impactful as it could be.

-STEP 3: Let the screen dry
+STEP 3: Let the screen dry.

 For the photosensitive emulsion to work properly, it must be left to dry in a cold, dark room.
 As the name entails, the material is photosensitive so if it gets exposed to light at the wrong time, the whole process could go to waste.

-STEP 4: Create the stencil
+STEP 4: Create the stencil.

 Once the screen is dry, using some sort of soft adhesive (that does not rip off the emulsion) the design is placed on top of the screen under a strong source of light.
 What will happen is that the parts of the screen that have not been covered with the design will harden while the rest will remain soft.

 After it has been left to dry a while under the light (around an hour) the design can now be removed with a small brush and some water.
-What remains will be a negative composition of the artwork.
+What remains will be a negative component of the artwork.

-STEP 5: Apply the design
+STEP 5: Apply the design.

 Once the screen has been made, it is time to do the actual printing.
 Now depending on whether the job is done by hand or with a machine, the T-shirt will be either placed on a flat surface like a table or on the machine itself.